 Pharmaceutical companies know that women tend to be more conscientious of health matters than men are.
 So, don’t be surprised if you see advertisements in women’s magazines or during female-geared television shows suggesting that your partner may have “lost that loving feeling” or not be able to perform due to Low-T.[3] However, the connection between testosterone levels and libido is inconclusive and testosterone is not a substitute for erectile dysfunction treatments.

-A study of 308 men reported that 3 years of testosterone replacement therapy did not improve sexual function.[5]
+A study of 308 men published in 2015 reported that 3 years of testosterone replacement therapy did not improve sexual function.[5]

 Known Risks

-Unfortunately, the risks are substantial.
+While the benefits of TRT are not proven, the known risks are substantial and the evidence keeps growing.
 A 2013 meta-analysis that combined the findings of 27 studies that included more than 2,900 men found that testosterone replacement therapy increased the risk for serious heart problems by 50%.[6]
 A 2014 study based on medical records of more than 67,000 men reported that men taking testosterone replacement therapy were 30% more likely to have a heart attack, and that the risk got higher with age.
 Men 75 years of age and older who were taking testosterone were more than 3 times as likely to have a heart attack.
-In addition, men under 65 years of age who had a previous history of heart disease were almost 3 times as likely to suffer a heart attack while taking testosterone replacement therapy.
-[7] As a result of these studies, testosterone products must come with a “black box warning” that they increase the chances of having a heart attack or stroke.
-[8]
+In addition, a study of more than 50,000 men found that those under 65 years of age who had a previous history of heart disease were almost 3 times as likely to suffer a heart attack if they were taking testosterone replacement therapy.[7]
+A smaller study, done by researchers funded by companies that sell testosterone therapies, found no increase in the chances of experiencing the most serious cardiovascular events, but they did report an increase in other potentially serious conditions, such as nonfatal but worrisome arrhythmias and atrial fibrillation (also called A-Fib).[8]
+This smaller study had gaps in their data that could possibly explain why their results were different from the other, larger study.
+Based on the data from almost all of these studies, testosterone products must come with a “black box warning” that they increase the chances of having a heart attack or stroke.
+[9]

-Another side effect of testosterone treatment is infertility.
-The testosterone decreases levels of a hormone known as FSH (follicelstimulating hormone), which causes a decrease in sperm production.
-Even more harmful are the risks of polycythemia, which is a disease characterized by thickening of blood that occurs when the number of red blood cells increases.
-This condition has been linked to testosterone treatment, especially with Testosterone Replacement Therapy.
+Another potential side effect of testosterone treatment is infertility.
+The testosterone decreases levels of a hormone known as FSH (follicle-stimulating hormone), which causes a decrease in sperm production.

 Hormones wreaking havoc is not a novel concept, as naturally occurring excessive hormones are also culprits for cancer in both sexes.
 Even before these studies were conducted, testosterone had been linked to blood clots, the growth of prostate cancer, and worsening congestive heart failure.[9]